trans-travel/trans-travel/us/ky.md

 ## Child Custody / Abuse

  * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal.
 This ban shows the state's view of this care.
+That said, puberty blockers and hormone therapy is currently allowed under a preliminary injunction as noted above.
  * There is no sanctuary law preventing cooperation with other jurisdictions